-The Community Assessment Program (CAP) within the Bureau of Environmental Health was established in 1987 to provide a coordinated government response to residents with environmental health concerns or questions.
-The program was established in response to recommendations made in the Report of the Study Commission on Environmental Health, 1984.
-The Community Assessment Program's goals are to educate the public on the relationship between the environment and public health, specifically between exposure opportunities to environmental contaminants and potential health risks; keep an open line of communication between the Bureau of Environmental Health and concerned residents; and perform preliminary analyses of environmental health concerns, including reports of suspected elevations in disease occurrence and potential relationships to the environment.
-The Community Assessment Program triages calls and requests for assistance for the Bureau of Environmental Health.
-Much of the preliminary work in the Bureau of Environmental Health is performed either by or in collaboration with CAP staff.
+The Community Assessment Program (CAP) triages calls and requests for assistance for the Bureau of Environmental Health.
+CAP was established in 1987 to educate the public on the relationship between the environment and public health, specifically between exposure to environmental contaminants and potential health risks; to keep an open line of communication between the Bureau of Environmental Health and concerned residents; and to perform preliminary analyses of environmental health concerns, including reports of suspected elevations in disease occurrence and potential relationships to the environment.

 Community Assessment Program

 Fax (617) 624-5777

 - Investigating Suspected Cancer Clusters and Responding to Community Concerns: Guidelines from CDC and the Council of State and Territorial Epidemiologists

 Recommendations and Reports, Morbidity and Mortality Weekly Report (MMWR), September 27, 2013 / 62(RR08);1-14